denten-books/plain-text/30-format.md

 privileged and unnecessarily meddling position between reader and text.
 "If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she wrote.
-"The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form."[@sontag_against_1966, 1-12]
+"The best criticism," she concluded, "and it is uncommon, is of this sort that dissolves considerations of content into those of form."[@sontag_against_1966, 1-12]

 Marcus and Best remind us that Sontag's manifesto was also an "affective and ethical stance" [@best_surface_2009, 10].
 Strategies of "deep" interpretation carry with them a claim to authority, as well as an imbalance of interpretive acumen.
-The critic asserts to uncover what the lay reader does not and supposedly cannot see without expert guidance.
-As an ethical stance, reading for external forms by contrast flattens the hierarchy between the lay reader and the professional interpreter.
+Critics assert to uncover what lay readers do not and supposedly cannot see without expert guidance.
+As an ethical stance, reading for external forms flattens the hierarchy between lay readers and professional interpreters.
 In this sense, Best, Marcus, and Sontag continue in the liberal, Lutheran tradition of vernacular exegesis.
 All readers are priests at the surface; all readers are capable, the critics suggest, of forming their own interpretation.

 Interpretation at the level of meaning alone, for Sontag, was an intellectual and ultimately reactionary activity.
 It aims to find the "maximum amount of